 The available payment processors for managing customer payments are different for each platform.

 - ThriveCart: Integrates with popular payment processors Authorize.net, PayPal, and Stripe.
 Using Stripe allows you to get paid via Apple Pay and Google Pay, too.

 - SamCart: Also offers Authorize.net, PayPal, and Stripe payment integrations but also has a Braintree option to take credit card payments too.
-SamCart also offers mobile payment options such as Google & Apple Pay.
+SamCart offers mobile payment options such as Google & Apple Pay too.

 Shopping Cart Templates.

 If a cart’s design is critical to your requirements, there is a difference here.

 - ThriveCart: Template designs are a bit ‘last year’.
 Though they are perfectly functional and you can customize them.

 - SamCart: Focuses on the regular release of new, fresh templates and lets you customize them with their drag and drop builder.
 Keeping up-to-date with the latest trends in online digital sales.